 District 8– Rolando and Terry Pacheco.
 This district includes a large swathe of houses on the right side of Mountain Avenue as you drive toward Governor Livingston High School.
 All houses on Cinnamon Ridge and the Ridge Drive area, along with all homes between Snyder Avenue and Diamond Hill Road are in this district.
 Your voting place is Runnells Hospital.

 District 9 – Daniel Bernier and Rachael Rhodes.
 This district is composed of all residents in Murray Hill, and includes the “Deserted Village.”
 Your voting location is Governor Livingston High School, at the top of Murray Hill.

 District 10 – Stephen Yellin and Kendra Newman.
 This district covers houses in a triangle between Mountain Park, Emerson Lane and Cedar Green Avenue.
 Dogwood Lane, Lenape Lane, Lorraine Drive, Sherbrook Avenue, and all homes immediately next to Mountain Park are in this district.
 Your voting place is the Rec Center at Town Hall, 29 Park Avenue.

 District 11– Denis Smalley and Lisa Poris.
-This district consists of houses on the left side of Plainfield Avenue as you are driving towards Bonnie Burn Road, and houses on the right of Mountain Avenue as you are driving towards Horseshoe Road/Snyder Avenue.
-Examples include Deer Path, Sutton, and Whitney.
+This district consists of houses on the left side of Plainfield Avenue as you are driving toward Bonnie Burn Road, and houses on the right of Mountain Avenue as you are driving toward Horseshoe Road/Snyder Avenue.
+Examples include Deer Path, Sutton and Whitney.
 Your voting place is the Berkeley Heights Firehouse on Hamilton Avenue.